TNTurnerLab/acorn/README.md

 **Description:** Acorn is an R package that works with de novo variants (DNVs) already called using a DNV caller (e.g., https://github.com/TNTurnerLab/HAT).
 The toolkit is useful for extracting different types of DNVs and summarizing characteristics of the DNVs.

 **Install:**
-These two commands should install acorn to R and make it callable inside R with `library('acorn')`
+These two commands below should install acorn to R and make it callable inside R with `library('acorn')`
 ```
 wget https://github.com/TNTurnerLab/acorn/blob/main/releases/acorn_0.1.0.tar.gz
 R CMD INSTALL acorn_0.1.0.tar.gz